 Checks must be made payable to the 29th Division Association and mailed to:

 National Headquarters 29th Division Association P.O.
-Box 47634 Windsor Mill, MD 21244-0634 walking shoes!
-The current program begins with the British and Canadian sectors, to lay the groundwork for considering the scope of the Normandy Campaign.
+Box 47634 Windsor Mill, MD 21244-0634 detailed history of the landings and the aftermath up to Saint-Lô, from a military perspective.

 Twenty summers in Normandy: absolutely life-changing